 Andrew has acted as a finance trustee for a Manchester and London based charity established to assist people with learning disabilities to lead independent and fulfilling lives.

-A former MHSG student (class of 1985), Kate joined the Governing body formally in December 2018, with an expectation of chairing the Estates Committee in due course.
+A former MHSG student (class of 1985), Kate joined the Governing body formally in December 2018, and is Chair of the Estates Committee.

-Merlyn has been a member of the governing body since 2015 and is now Honorary Treasurer, Vice Chair of Governors and Chair of the Finance Committee.
+Merlyn has been a member of the governing body since 2015 and is now Honorary Treasurer and Chair of the Finance Committee.
 She has a Mathematics degree from Manchester University, an MBA from the London Business School and an MA from the Central School of Speech and Drama.

 Her executive career was spent with the Bank of England, where she was appointed the first female Chief Cashier in 1999.
 In 2004 she gave up her executive career to pursue a broader range of interests, holding many non-executive directorships with large companies.